Triruthenium dodecacarbonyl: Reactions

+Upon irradiation with UV light, Ru3(CO)12 converts to an insoluble polymeric form.

 Ru-carbido clusters

 At high temperatures, Ru3(CO)12 converts to a series of clusters that contain interstitial carbido ligands.
 These include Ru6C(CO)17 and Ru5C(CO)15.
 Anionic carbido clusters are also known, including [Ru5C(CO)14]2− and the bioctahedral cluster [Ru10C2(CO)24]2−.
 Ru3(CO)12 -derived carbido compounds have been used to synthesize nanoparticles for catalysis.
 These particles consist of 6-7 atoms and thus are all surface, resulting in extraordinary activity.